Precious vs. Semi-Precious Gemstones: What’s the Difference

 Understanding the historical significance of precious and semi-precious gemstones enriches our appreciation for these natural treasures.

-Whether for spiritual purposes, showcasing power and wealth, or simply appreciating their natural beauty, they continue to be cherished and revered in various cultures and societies.
+Whether for spiritual purposes, to showcase power and wealth, or simply to appreciate their natural beauty, they continue to be cherished and revered in various cultures and societies.

 Precious gemstones: Traditionally, beautiful gemstones like diamonds, emeralds, rubies, and sapphires were used by royals and nobility as a sign of power and wealth.